zolotarovgl/GeneExt/README.md

    - results are not clear
 - [x] add man orphan peaks
 - [x] add description of the output files
+- [x] default max size - gene median length
+- [x] speedup coverage computation?
+- [x] .bam file subsampling to a manageable amount of reads
+- [ ] add post-extension orphan peak filtering?
-- [ ] speedup coverage computation?
+- [ ] try filtering by the mean coverage
-  - anything faster than bedtools? (samtools bedcov does something else)
+  - bug with samtools
 - [ ] add log file
 - [ ] make sure cellranger accepts the file with orphan peaks
 - [ ] to output `crgtf` files for bed inputs